geek-cookbook/geek-cookbook/manuscript/recipes/autopirate/radarr.md

+---
+description: Radarr 🎬 is a tool for finding, downloading and managing movies
+---

+# Radarr

 !!! warning
     This is not a complete recipe - it's a component of the [AutoPirate](/recipes/autopirate/) "_uber-recipe_", but has been split into its own page to reduce complexity.

-# Radarr

 [Radarr](https://radarr.video/) is a tool for finding, downloading and managing movies.
 Features include: